HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_dx_compose/setup_cntnt_serv_pgs.md

 Refer to the following steps to install and configure CaaS:

-1. On a Kubernetes deployment, change the directory to directory that contains the `install-hcl-dx-deployment` on the main Kubernetes node.
+1. On a Kubernetes deployment, change the directory to directory that contains the `install-hcl-dx-deployment` directory on the "master" Kubernetes node.

 2. Run "helm upgrade" to make the CaaS theme available to DX Compose.